Mattar555/APAC_ZZ059N616_MrAnderson/README.md

 ```
 crewai create crew <project_name>
 ```

 Choose the Watson option when prompted, and input the API key, project ID and URL when required.
 You can leave them blank and manaully populate the dotenv file at a later stage if so desired.

 Note, place the dotenv file at the projct root directory.
 A directory with name given by the <projct_name> directory upon successful execution of the command above.
-The dotenv fil should be placed there.
+The dotenv file should be placed there.

 Install additional tools as such: